Aidsfonds – Tanya Marlo

 Each year, 32,000 new HIV infections are registered in Indonesia, and more than half are people aged 15-24.
 Officially, sexual healthcare is forbidden for those who aren’t married, or are below 21 years of age – and violence against the LGBTQlA+ people has increased tremendously in recent years.
 At the same time, only 26% of people with HIV receive lifesaving treatment.

 The Tanya Marlo project works to reach young people and stop the increasing HIV epidemic in Indonesia, working to ensure that young people and minority groups who are most vulnerable can easily access information, counseling and lifesaving care and take control over their health.
+Sexual health care in clinics is often denied to young people and members of the LGBTQI+ community: Aidsfonds aims to bridge the difficulties in accessing sexual and reproductive health information and products in Indonesia.

 It is driven by Aidsfonds, a global player in the field of HIV/AID: Aidsfonds has over 100 years of expertise in reducing STls in the Netherlands and 35 years in the international AIDS response.
 Their efforts are focused on those affected by stigma and discrimination such as adolescents, young people, women and children, members of the LGBTQlA+ community, sex workers and people who use drugs.